alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 **2. Control Plane configuration**

-Configure the MDCB Control Plane.
+Secondly, configure the control plane.
 The most simple configuration to enable this feature in the MDCB config file is:

+- MDCB:

 `"sync_worker_config":{ "enabled":true }`